By using this site, you agree to the Privacy Policy and Terms of Use.

 Should I feed my puppy before or after walks?

-The British Veterinary Association advises waiting at least one hour after feeding before exercising your puppy, and waiting at least one hour after exercise before feeding.
-This is particularly important for large and deep-chested breeds, as exercising too soon after eating can increase the risk of a life-threatening condition called gastric dilatation-volvulus (GDV), or bloat.
-For young puppies under 12 weeks who haven’t yet been fully vaccinated, exercise should be limited to garden play anyway.
+The British Veterinary Association advises waiting at least 1 hour after feeding a puppy before exercising, and at least 1 hour after exercise before feeding.
+This is especially important for large and deep-chested breeds, as exercising immediately after a meal can increase the risk of gastric dilatation-volvulus (GDV), or bloat, a life-threatening condition.

 Can I mix wet and dry puppy food?